Are you having trouble connecting your Chromebook to the Internet or WiFi?

 For those of you who have an intermittent connection, install and run the tool to find out what’s causing your connection to disconnect randomly or drop unexpectedly.

-First, you can grab the tool here.
+First, go ahead and grab the tool here.

-The Connectivity Diagnostics App will test your WiFi connection and see what’s causing issues.
+The Connectivity Diagnostics App will test your Internet connection and see what’s causing issues.
 It tests for DNS lookup failures, Chrome OS updates, and if there’s any active firewall or portals blocking your Internet connection.

-Other solutions to fix your Chromebook’s WiFi connection
+Other solutions to fix your WiFi connection

-These are just random solutions to random issues you may encounter trying to get your Chromebook connected to the Internet.
+These are just random solutions to random issues you may encounter trying to get your laptop connected to the Internet.
 See if they apply to your situation and see if they can solve your problems.

 Are you getting a “Chromebook Wifi is out of range” error?